 What Does the P0172 Code Mean?

 Diagnostic trouble code (DTC) P0172 stands for “Fuel System Too Rich (Bank 1)”.
 Your car’s computer will set the code when it determines that there’s too much fuel (or too little oxygen) in the engine’s air-fuel mixture.
-The bank 1 portion of the code indicates that the problem is concentrated on the side of the engine that includes the #1 cylinder (only applies to engines with a ‘V’ or flat configuration).

 What are the Possible Causes of the P0172 Code?